bioconda/bioconda-extended-base-image/README.md

 # Extended container image

 An extended docker container for cases where the busybox image is too limited.
-This is currently based on the official debian image.
+This is currently based on the bitnami/minideb image.

 ## Caution